Chapter 3: Entering the Darkness

 was so stunned by his lack of emotion and calm demeanor, as he described

-which troubled me.
-His words painted a much more trauma-ridden picture
+His words painted a much more trauma-ridden picture of what happened to

-of what happened to him than his body language and voice tone was
+him than his body language and voice tone was conveying.
+Since I kept my

-conveying.
-Since I kept my mouth shut, I am sure he didn't realize how
+mouth shut, I am sure he didn't realize how really disturbing I found

-really disturbing I found our conversation to be.
-He had obviously
+our conversation to be.
+He had obviously accepted getting shot every

-accepted getting shot every other day as if it was just another day at
+other day as if it were just another day at the office.
+At the

-the office.
-At the conversation ended and I moved on to attend to
+conversation ended and I moved on to attend to whatever I was doing; I

-never be like this guy.
+became absolutely aware of one thing.
+I could never be like this guy.

 Until very recently, one day in my life had been pretty much like